dalibo/emaj/docs/en/webUsage.rst

    Figure 13 – Table properties.

-Thanks to the specific table tabs bar three other functions are available.
+Thanks to the specific table tabs bar, three other functions are available.

-The "*Change statistics*" tab offers statistics about changes registered for the table, on a specified time frame, like statistics about table groups.
+The *Change Statistics* tab provides statistics about changes recorded for the table over a specified time frame, similar to table group statistics.
 However, they differ in several ways:

-* a single table is processed,
+* Only a single table is processed.
-* but one gets one statistic row per elementary marks interval,
+* One statistic row is provided per elementary mark interval.
-* the number of executed E-Maj rollbacks is also reported for each marks interval.
+* The number of executed E-Maj rollbacks is also reported for each mark interval.

-Alike for table groups, an "eye" icon allows to look at changes details.
+As with table groups, an eye icon allows viewing changes in detail.

 .. figure:: images/emajweb_tablestat.png
    :align: center